 High or low periods may be emotional for both partners.
 For this reason, open communication is crucial.
-A partner should explain how the behavior of a person with bipolar makes them feel, without judging them or stigmatizing the condition.
+A partner should explain how the behavior of a person with bipolar disorder makes them feel, without judging them or stigmatizing the condition.

 Talking openly can be a powerful way to reduce the negative impact that certain behaviors may have.

 It is vital for the partner of a person with bipolar disorder to support their own mental health by practicing self-care.